PyTomSss/PyTomSss/README.md

 ## ✅ Projects

 - Predicting the success of a video game based on the data available at its release - Python Project at ENSAE (here)

+- Reproduced and analyzed numerical experiments from “On Multilevel Monte Carlo Unbiased Gradient Estimation For Deep Latent Variable Models” (Y. Shi & R. Cornish), comparing unbiased gradient estimators for LVMs in Stochastic Gradient Descent (here)

+- Linear time series project as part of a course at ENSAE.
+Involves the analysis and modeling of a time series using data from INSEE (here)

 ## 💪 Work in progress

 - “Characterization of the overfitting risk in financial assets performance prediction models”, supervised by Philippe Dumont - ENSAE’s Applied Statistics project (here)

 - "Learning radiological and oncological anatomy through few-shot learning" - Data Challenge ENS by Raidium (here)

+- “Interacting Langevin diffusions and their applications in Bayesian statistics”, supervised by Professor O. Deniz Akyildiz at Imperial College (here)